NamazuStudios/elements/README.md

 - **code-serve** - A library that supports the git code loader.
 This contains some service logic to handle HTTP requests through git to deploy code.
 - **code-serve-guice** - A library of guice bindings specific to code-serve
-- **code-serve-jetty** - A war file artifact which runs a servlet that drives the code-serve process.
-This is a standalone microservice.
 - **common-app** - A common library used by application loading code.
 - **common-git** - A common library used for processing git repositories.
 - **common-git-guice** - Common git guice bindings.